 For information on how to organise DBS checks or for any further advice please use the general enquiry form or visit the website:

-GOV.UK - DBS checks (external website)
+GOV.UK - DBS checks (external is)

 An accredited club is one that has attained certain standards that prove they can provide a safe, child friendly environment for young people.
 Gaining accreditation enables clubs to achieve quality operating standards which will lead to better quality sports provision for young people in the East Riding.

 To deliver sessions in East Riding schools and leisure centres or hand out publicity material, it is essential that clubs are accredited.

 There are two main types of accreditation for voluntary sports clubs:

 ERCAS enables clubs to set and meet standards which will lead to better quality sports provision for young people.
 It aims to recognise clubs that offer an acceptable quality of service and to improve the quality and safety of the club's infrastructure.